 Whichever way you want to use this dust with icing, remember that it has to be the type that can be ingested.
 So check the label of product description well before purchasing.

 Two Methods of Applying Edible Luster Dust

-We have touched briefly on how to use edible luster dust in the fore going.
-We would now discuss in greater details the two methods of applying edible luster dust and the tools required.
+We have touched briefly on how to use edible luster dust in the foregoing.
+We would now discuss in greater details two methods of applying edible luster dust and the tools required.

-These methods are the Dry and the Wet methods of application.
+These methods are the dry method and the wet method of application.